Hazeltine National Golf Club: History

 Totton P. Heffelfinger, a former president of the United States Golf Association, saw the opportunity to build a new championship golf course after The Minikahda Club in Minneapolis (where Chick Evans won the 1916 U.S. Open) was threatened by the development of a freeway.
 After that club rejected plans for a new course, Heffelfinger met with Robert Trent Jones to design the golf course.

 The course was originally named "The Executive Golf Club" and was initially intended to be part of a series of Executive Golf Clubs around the country.
 However, the name was not favorable and the other clubs did not materialize.
 The founders decided to call the new course Hazeltine National Golf club in honor of the adjoining Lake Hazeltine.
 The course opened for play to club members in 1962.
 Heffelfinger's ultimate goal was to have major championships played at Hazeltine.
-He got that wish when the 1966 U.S. Women's Open was played at Hazeltine; Sandra Spuzich won with a score of 297 (nine over par) on a course set to 6,305 yd.
+His wish was fulfilled when the 1966 U.S. Women's Open was played at Hazeltine; Sandra Spuzich won with a score of 297 (nine over par) on a course set to 6,305 yd.

-Hazeltine hosted the U.S. Open in 1970 and the course received much negative press as many big names and nearly half the field didn't break 80 the first day.
+Hazeltine hosted the U.S. Open in 1970 and the course received much negative press as nearly half the field did not break 80 on the first day.
 The weather had been very cool and windy.
 After his round on Friday, Dave Hill said that the only thing Hazeltine was missing was "80 acres of corn and a few cows."
 Tony Jacklin (that year's reigning Open Championship winner) won the tournament with a seven-under-par 281.
 The course played to 7,151 yd and Hill placed second.